Getting Started Guide

 The Blue Waters system is a Cray XE/XK hybrid machine composed of AMD 6276 "Interlagos" processors and NVIDIA GK110 "Kepler" accelerators all connected by the Cray Gemini torus interconnect.

-Please see the detailed Hardware Summary for more information.
+Please see the detailed Hardware Summary page for more information.